 My wife and I bought a large TV at Best Buy.
 My wife and I thought it was a large enough purchase, so we bought the coverage to protect us if one of us was disabled or if we lost our jobs.
 It was quite a large investment so we thought that was a good deal.
 The problem is, the deal is scam.

 We were paying for the TV for quite a while and then, my wife lost her job.
 She wanted to see if she could get a job before leaning on the service policy we bought for just such an occasion.
 When it was obvious that she was not going to find a job quickly, she filed with HSBC, who was the lender BEST BUY USES.
 They said there was a time limit and that we were one or two days late.
-1. There was never any mention of time limits.
+There was never any mention of time limits.
 We just tried to do the right thing, and they used something we never saw.
 WE have tried to get the entire contract several times, but to no avail.

-Otherwise, they should tell people up front that we have to find our own lenders when we make a purchase.
+Otherwise, they should tell people upfront that we have to find our own lenders when we make a purchase.
 Best Buys tacit agreement with these crooks makes them culpable.
 They are in enough hot water already.
 You would think this would be something that they would not like to be tangled up with.
 HSBC is clearly one of those dirty institutions with tons of complaints about things I would call fraud, but won't because I have not read the doc on those complaints, so can't really accuse them in those cases.
 As with our case, you don't need to see a fish to know there is something rotten in the area...

-We will end up getting an attorney over this, but I wanted to let folks know up front what they will be dealing with if they buy something from Best Buy on terms.
+We will end up getting an attorney over this, but I wanted to let folks know upfront what they will be dealing with if they buy something from Best Buy on terms.
 This will be our last not-so-Best Buy from this sinking ship...
 I say good riddance.
 One more dirty organization taken out by trying to do as little as possible for its potential customers, (suckers).

-While I cannot begrudge companies that are tired of putting up with stupid customers who (1) can't remember to pay their bill on time, (2) don't pay their bill because they did't get their mailed statement (anybody heard of the internet??), or (3) keep right on spending even when they fully know they have exceeded the account limit - I DO take EXCEPTION when companies jack up the rates for those that don't fall into these categories.
+Yesterday, I received notice from HSBC that they were re-pricing all accounts that were "in my APR range".
+Effectively, this moved the "purchases" APR to 19.9, and "cash" to 29.9.
+While I cannot begrudge companies that are tired of putting up with stupid customers who can't remember to pay their bill on time, don't pay their bill because they didn't get their mailed statement (anybody heard of the internet?), or keep right on spending even when they fully know they have exceeded the account limit - I DO take EXCEPTION when companies jack up the rates for those that don't fall into these categories.

-Today - I keep thinking about this and I keep wanting to "do something about it".
+Like many others earlier this year, HSBC is now one of them.
+So, I opted out.
+After 10 years I had to close the account to avoid paying through the nose.
+Today - I keep thinking about this and I want to "do something about it".
 I keep thinking about my bank and how they basically do absolutely nothing to have use of my money on a daily basis.
 I keep thinking about how to... well, how to not ever be in this position again.

 What I realized is that all of these wonderful institutions have programmed ALL of us to believe and accept that we need them in our lives to be whole and complete.
 We have come to accept that "payments" are necessary and required.
 We have been led to believe that there are pieces of plastic that make us better - more prestige, more clout - as long as we are willing to handover more money.